 How Long Does It Take To File Bankruptcy?

-how long does it take to file chapter 7 or chapter 13 bankruptcy
+how long does it take to file bankruptcy

-Compared to many other areas of law, bankruptcy is a very quick and most powerful process for the filer(s).
-Generally speaking, the Chapter 7 Bankruptcy process can be completed within four (4) months of filing and a Chapter 13 Bankruptcy, which involves a repayment plan back to the creditors, can be confirmed in as little as (3) months, although the repayment plan is typically (3) three to (5) five years.
+Compared to many other areas of law, bankruptcy is a very quick and powerful process for the filers.
+But exactly how long does it take to file bankruptcy?
+Generally speaking, the Chapter 7 Bankruptcy process can be completed within four months of filing.
+A Chapter 13 Bankruptcy, which involves a repayment plan back to the creditors, can be confirmed in as little as three months, although the repayment plan is typically three to five years.

-Before the actual filing of a bankruptcy matter, Sadek Bankruptcy Law Offices offers flexible and affordable payment plans for legal services.
+Before filing a bankruptcy matter, Sadek Bankruptcy Law Offices offers flexible and affordable payment plans for legal services.
 Generally, the payment plan is two to three months.
-Once you hire our bankruptcy lawyer, we field all creditor calls on behalf of our clients while they are in an affordable payment plan for legal services.
+Once you hire our bankruptcy lawyer, we field all creditor calls on behalf of our clients while they are in an affordable payment plan.
 It is our mutual goal to file a bankruptcy case as expeditiously as possible for all of our valued clients.

 Automatic Stay

-Immediately after filing for bankruptcy, the automatic stay imputed in bankruptcy is in effect.
-The automatic stay is a provision of the bankruptcy which fully protects the bankruptcy filer(s) and/or their property from the commencement or continuation of collection efforts, this particular provision is one of the primary reasons that individuals and married couples alike file for bankruptcy protection.
+Immediately after filing bankruptcy, the automatic stay imputed in bankruptcy is in effect.
+The automatic stay is a provision of the bankruptcy that fully protects the bankruptcy filer(s) and/or their property from the commencement or continuation of collection efforts.
+This particular provision is one of the primary reasons that individuals and married couples alike file for bankruptcy protection.
 Learn more about the automatic stay provision codified in the United States Bankruptcy Code 11 U.S.C.
-Section 362
+Section 362.

 Meeting of Creditors